thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

 //   [ 0, 5, 4 ] ]
 ```

 This is _almost_ perfect, but not yet good enough!
-We’re only getting 8 result
+We're only getting 8 result
 windows for our 10 input values.
 In general, with a partition size `k` and a
 step size of 1, `partition` will always produce `n — k + 1` outputs for `n`
 inputs.
 In order to process the very first and last value of `signal`, we also